martindbp/merkl/README.md

 Run a pipeline or task function.
 Command line arguments are passed on as function arguments.
 The pipeline function is turned into a CLI using the [clize](https://clize.readthedocs.io/en/stable/#) library.
 Paths for the outputs to be written to can be supplied with the `-n <file>` option, where n takes the value of the output index.
 --dry: only the hashes are calculated, not the actual output values
---fill-missing: fill in any missing function arguments with placeholder values (for dry runs)
+--fill-missing: fill in any missing function arguments with future values (for dry runs)
 --no-cache: do not fetch values from caches
 --graph: outputs a graph in the dot format, which can be piped into `dot` and visualized with imagemagick: `merkl run --graph <module>.<pipeline> | dot -Tpng | display